johnnywoo/cliff/README.md

 To do that:

- 1. Write the script with desired config, like the one in `examples/phpunit-completion.php`
+ 1. Write a script with desired config, like the one in `examples/phpunit-completion.php`
  2. Put this in your profile:

         eval "$(/usr/bin/php /path/to/your/phpunit-completion.php --cliff-bash-profile=phpunit | sed 1d)"